AaronErhardt/AaronErhardt.github.io/relm4-book/src/tracker.md

 ## The model

-For our model we only need to store the two icon names and if both of them are identical.
+For our model we only need to store the two icon names and whether both of them are identical.

 ```rust,no_run,noplayground
 {{#include ../listings/tracker.rs:model }}
 ```

-The message type is also pretty simple: we just want to update the icons.
+The message type is also pretty simple: we just want to update one of the icons.

 ```rust,no_run,noplayground
 {{#include ../listings/tracker.rs:msg }}